 Besides continuity and development, there also is revision.
 All development involves some revision.
 Further, because a theology is the product not simply of a religion but of a religion within a given cultural context, theological revisions may have their origin, not primarily in theological, but rather in cultural developments.
-So at the present time theological development is fundamentally a long delayed response to the development of modern science, modern scholarship, modern philosophy.
+So at the present time theological fundamentally the development is a long delayed response to development of modern science, modern scholarship, modern philosophy.

 There exists, however, a distinct question.
-Eyen though fundamentally current theological revision is just an adaptation to cultural change, there remains the possibility that these adaptations will in turn imply still further revisions.
-Thus, the shift from a predominately logical to a basically methodical viewpoint may involve a revision of the view that doctrinal developments were "implicitly" revealed.
-13 Again, just as the Alexandrian school refused to take literally the anthropomorphisms of the bible to bring about a philosophically based demythologization, so it may be asked whether modern scholarship may not bring about further demythologizations on exegetical or historical grounds.
+Event though fundamentally current theological revision is just an adaptation to cur cultural change, there remains the possibility that these adaptations will in turn imply still further revisions.
+Thus, the short shift from a predominantly logical to a basically methodical viewpoint may involve a revision of the view that doctrinal developments were "implicitly" revealed.
+Again, just as the Alexandrian school refused to take literally the anthropomorphisms of the bible to bring about a philosophically based demythologization, so it may asked whether modern cholarship may not bring about further demythologizations on exegetical or historical grounds.
 Such questions, of course, are very large indeed.
 Unmistakably they are theological.
 They accordingly lie outside the scope of the present work on method.

-13) See J.R.
-Geiselmann, "Dogma", Handbuch theologischer Grundbegriffe, hråg. v.
-H. Fries, München (Kösel) 1962; I, 235.
+See J. R. Geiselmann, "Dogma," Handbuch theologischer Grundbegriffe, hrsg. v.
+H. Fries, München (Kösel) 1962; MMRHM I, 235.